Here, we do a quick spec sheet comparison between Tata Harrier and Mahindra XUV500.

 – That means, the base version of the Harrier is slightly more expensive than the XUV500.
 Though, the higher trims are relatively more affordable.

 Tata Harrier Vs Mahindra XUV500 Specifications

 |Specifications||Tata Harrier||Mahindra XUV500|

 |Diesel Engine||2.0L Kryotec||2.2L mHawk|

 – Mahindra’s SUV comes with two engines – a 2.2-litre mHawk diesel and 2.2-litre mHawk petrol – with a 6-speed manual and automatic gearbox options.

 – The oil burner makes power worth 155bhp at 3750rpm against 360Nm of torque between 1750rpm – 2800rpm.
 The gasoline unit, on the other hand, delivers 140bhp at 4500rpm and 320Nm at 2000rpm- 3000rpm.

-– Initially, the Tata Harrier will be made available with a 2.0-litre Kryotec diesel engine that’s claimed to have a low carbon footprint.
+– Initially, the Tata Harrier is made available with a 2.0-litre Kryotec diesel engine that’s claimed to have a low carbon footprint.
 Based on low friction valve train architecture, the oil burner develops a top power of 138bhp and 350Nm of torque.
 Read – Tata Harrier Vs Hyundai Creta

 – Compared to the Mahindra XUV500, the Tata Harrier is 17bhp less powerful and 40Nm less torqueier.
-In fact, the latter will come with a 6-speed manual gearbox only.
+In fact, the latter comes with a 6-speed manual gearbox only.